chocolatey/choco-wiki/QuickDeployment/V2/QuickDeploymentDesktopReadme.md

 If you have a domain certificate or you have otherwise already created / obtained a certificate you'd like to use, please ensure the certificate is present in either the `Cert:\LocalMachine\My` or `Cert:\LocalMachine\TrustedPeople` stores before continuing.
 If you're not familiar with how to do this, please refer to [this DigiCert article for instructions](https://www.digicert.com/kb/managing-client-certificates.htm).

+> :warning: **Warning**
+>
+> The private key of the certificate you're using **must** be exportable.
+> If it is not, configuring Nexus will fail, as Nexus does not work with the Windows certificate store directly and maintains its own certificate store.

 You will need either the certificate thumbprint or the subject in order to use the certificate for setup: